-The location symbol orients you to where you are in the home buying process.
+The magnifying glass highlights tips to help you research further to find important information.

-- The pencil tells you it is time to get out your pencil or pen to circle, check, or fill in numbers. - Q The magnifying glass highlights tips to help you research further to find important information. - The speech bubble shows you conversation starters for talking to others and gathering more facts.
+The speech bubble shows you conversation starters for talking to others and gathering more facts.

 About the CFPB

 The Consumer Financial Protection Bureau is a federal agency that helps consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.